Jinnah Was A Man Of Principles: Andleeb - UrduPoint

 Jinnah Was A Man Of Principles: Andleeb

+Pakistan Tehreek-e-Insaf (PTI) leader Andleeb Abbas said that Quaid-i-Azam Muhammad Ali Jinnah was a man of principles and never compromised on his principle stance

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Sep, 2020 ) :Pakistan Tehreek-e-Insaf (PTI) leader Andleeb Abbas on Thursday said that Quaid-i-Azam Muhammad Ali Jinnah was a man of principles and never compromised on his principle stance.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2020 ) :Pakistan Tehreek-e-Insaf (PTI) leader Andleeb Abbas said that Quaid-i-Azam Muhammad Ali Jinnah was a man of principles and never compromised on his principle stance.

 Talking to APP, while paying tribute to Quaid e Azam on his 72nd death anniversary, she said that the Quaid-i-Azam had a vision about future of the country and the challenges that it had to overcome to make it strong, prosperous.

-Andaleeb said PTI government, under the dynamic leadership of Prime Minister Imran Khan is striving to make it an Islamic welfare state on the pattern of Riyasat-e-Madina
+Andaleeb said PTI government, under the dynamic leadership of Prime Minister Imran Khan is striving to make it an Islamic welfare state on the pattern of Riyasat-e-Madina, She added.